Complex PTSD and Inpatient Treatment

 History of Mental Health Challenges in the Family

 The good news is that because the behavior was learned over time, therapy can help clients replace it with a more positive coping mechanism.
-Different types of behavioral treatments and other avenues of treatment can help these clients return to a healthy standard of living and help balance the brain.
+Different types of behavioral treatments, modalities, and other avenues of treatment can help these clients return to a healthy standard of living and help balance the brain.

 Repeated and Prolonged Periods of Abuse

-When it finally takes place, it isn’t easy to repair.
 Additionally, when people deal with long-term abuse from a loved one or spouse, they develop a different bond or dynamic with that person.
 Many people begin to feel like the way the abuser shows them love is through the abuse.
+This further complicates the situation and makes said relationships challenging to dissolve, and the abused individual has a tough time forming normal relationships in the future.
+They become unable to decipher the difference between love and abuse and are often drawn toward another abusive relationship.

 Specific events that cause C-PTSD include: